Enrollment Policies and Student Handbook

 ATTENDANCE DURING THE FIRST DAYS OF SCHOOL

 Academic calendars outlining school in-session days are available to current and potential families online.
 Families are encouraged to consider these dates when scheduling family vacations to ensure that students can attend on the first day of school.
-Students who do not attend school by the third day of class, without advance notification to the school administration, will be withdrawn.

 NOTICE OF NON-DISCRIMINATION